ElCuboNegro/technical-test-Fuse/README.md

 # Voice Verification Agent - Multi-Node Learning System

 A LangGraph-based multi-agent AI application for voice verification workflows, built with Next.js, TypeScript, and PostgreSQL.
+Features comprehensive conversation logging with privacy-compliant pseudonymization for regulatory compliance and analytics.

 ## Overview

-This project implements a comprehensive voice verification system with multi-step financial verification conversations, featuring strict identity gates, professional failure handling, and voice-optimized responses.
+This project implements a comprehensive voice verification system with multi-step financial verification conversations, featuring strict identity gates, professional failure handling, voice-optimized responses, and a sophisticated conversation logging system that ensures all persistent data is pseudonymized for GDPR/CCPA compliance.

 ## Architecture